 - Bake for 8 to 10 minutes or until the crust is lightly golden brown.
 Remove from the oven and set aside to cool for 5 to 10 minutes while you make the filling.

 - Combine the lemon juice, sweetened condensed milk, and egg yolks in a large mixing bowl and whisk until fully combined.

 - Pour the filling into the slightly cooled graham cracker crust and spread it around into one even layer.

-- Bake at 350°F for 18-22 minutes or until the top of the pie is set, the pie will still be jiggly.
+- Bake for 18 to 22 minutes or until the top of the pie is set, the pie will still be jiggly.

 - Remove from the oven and transfer to a wire rack to cool to room temperature for about 2 hours.
-Transfer to the refrigerator to chill for at least 5-6 hours or overnight.
+Transfer to the refrigerator to chill for at least 5 to 6 hours or overnight.
 Once chilled, top with whipped cream, serve and enjoy!